A chelengk (Ottoman Turkish: چـلنك;[1] Turkish: çelenk, pronounced [tʃeˈlæɲc]) was a military decoration of the Ottoman Empire.

 References

-3. ^ a b "Ottoman Orders and Decorations as Forms of Honor".
+3. 1 2 "Ottoman Orders and Decorations as Forms of Honor".
 Ottoman Bank Archives and Research Centre.
 Archived from the original on 1 May 2012.

 Sources